Pre-Natal and Post-Natal Lymphatic Massage

 -

 Speeds Up Reduction of Postpartum Swelling: It’s normal for women to have postpartum edema, such as swollen legs, feet, face, or incision areas, as the body sheds excess fluid.
 Lymphatic drainage massage can help redistribute and drain these excess fluids more quickly.
 According to health experts, massage encourages the circulation of lymph and blood, which helps flush out water retention and waste products after delivery [healthline.com].
-Many new moms notice their rings fitting and ankles returning to normal size sooner with the help of gentle massage.
-This relief from swelling not only improves comfort (no more tight, painful feet or engorged feeling in the legs) but also allows mobility and exercise to resume sooner.
+This improves comfort (no more tight, painful feet or heavy feeling in the legs) but also allows mobility and exercise to resume sooner.

 -

-Supports C-Section Recovery: For mothers who underwent a Cesarean section, MLD is one of the most effective techniques to reduce post-surgical swelling and fluid retention [physiomatters.com.sg].
+Supports C-Section Recovery: MLD is one of the most effective techniques to reduce post-surgical swelling and fluid retention [physiomatters.com.sg].
+It's often recommended after a variety of surgeries and is common practice in hospitals in Europe.
 After a C-section, it’s common to have a puffy abdomen or firmness around the incision due to fluid accumulation and inflammation.
-A trained physiotherapist or massage therapist can perform lymphatic drainage around the surgical area (avoiding direct pressure on the incision) to encourage excess fluid to move away into lymph nodes for elimination [physiomatters.com.sg].
 This can significantly reduce abdominal bloating and edema, making the incision feel less tight.
 Improved lymphatic circulation also promotes tissue healing by bringing in nutrient-rich blood and immune cells to the area.
-Regular postnatal MLD sessions have been noted to ease discomfort, reduce swelling, and even promote faster healing after delivery [physiomatters.com.sg].
-(Always ensure your provider has cleared you for massage after a C-section; see FAQ on timing, as abdominal work should start only after initial healing.)

 -